connectedway/of_manifests/README.md

 - /usr/bin/openfiles/test_timer: A test of openfiles timers
 - /usr/bin/openfiles/test_waitq: A test of openfiles wait queues.
 - /usr/bin/openfiles/test_fs_linux: A test of local file I/O
-- /usr/bin/openfiles/test_fs_smb: A test of remote smb file I/O
+- /usr/bin/openfiles/test_fs_smb: A test of remote smb file I/O.  Only installed on an smb variant of openfiles.
 - /usr/bin/openfiles/test_all: An aggregate of all tests
 - /usr/lib/libof_core_shared.so.1*: The openfiles framework
-- /usr/lib/libof_smb_shared.so.1*: The openfiles smb support
+- /usr/lib/libof_smb_shared.so.1*: The openfiles smb support.
+Only installed on an smb variant of openfiles

-NOTE: The /usr/bin/openfiles/smbcp binary is installed by the smbcp package
-NOTE: The /usr/bin/openfiles/test_* are installed by the openfiles-test package

 NOTE: the test_* applications are designed as continuous integration (CI) applications.
 As such they are statically linked and configured statically